istio/istio.io/content/en/blog/2025/sail-operator-ga/index.md

 EOF
 {{< /text >}}

-Note that `IstioRevisionTag` has target reference to `Istio` resources with name default.
+Note that the `IstioRevisionTag` has a target reference to the `Istio` resource with the name `default`.

 Check the state of the resources created:
 - `istiod` pods are running